IvoCostaCunha/portfolio/README.md

 If 8080 isn't available then try 8081, 8082 and so on.

-The wesite in this case should be accessible at http://localhost:8080.
+The wesite in this case should be accessible at http://localhost:8080 or remplace 8080 by the post that is open to you.